gtech-mulearn/IEEE-LAUNCHPAD/profiles/nandana-3@mulearn.md

 #### Leadership and Influence:

-- explain how you meet the requirement for being a leader or influencer in your domain.
-Provide clear examples of your leadership and influencing skills.
+- Led a successful mini-project as a team leader, demonstrating the ability to organize, motivate, and guide team members towards achieving project goals effectively.

+- Served as a group leader in IEEE Xtreme 2020, showcasing strong leadership skills in a competitive and challenging environment, contributing to the team's success and performance.

 #### Networking: